citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/GetPlayerIdentifiers.md

 |`fivem`|CFX.re|User Id|int|
 |`ip`|IP Adress|IPv4|string|

-\* `licence2` - This identifier is present if the user has switched accounts
+\* `licence2` - This identifier is present if the user has switched Social Club accounts

 ** `license2` - This can be the same value as `license`